DocnetUK/matt-client/README.md

 # PHP Client for MATT notifications #

-This is a trivial PHP client (one class) that helps you to monitor success or failure of events.
+This is a trivial PHP client (one class with a fluent interface) that helps you to monitor success or failure of stuff.

 One thing that is often overlooked when writing crons and other regular processes is health monitoring.
+This usually takes the form of "Oh my god, such-and-such a script has not run successfully for 2 weeks, help!".

 ## Getting Started ##